 For more information about the island’s history and library resources

 If you would like more information on a specific topic or help with any of these resources, please contact us.
-Due to Covid-19, the library is not accepting in-person appointments at this time, but we can help you remotely.
-Keep checking our website for re-opening information.
+Due to Covid-19, the library is offering limited in-person research appointments, but we are happy to help remotely if we can.